ClermontDigital/RecipeCards/README.md

 ## Troubleshooting

-- **Card not displaying**: Check that the recipe_id exists and the Lovelace card is properly configured
+- **Card not displaying**: Check that recipes exist and the Lovelace card is properly configured
+- **Tab bar not showing**: Ensure you have multiple recipes added to see the tab navigation
 - **Integration not loading**: Restart Home Assistant after installation
 - **Recipes not saving**: Verify the integration is properly configured